addhe/infrabot-nlp/PRODUCT_REQUIREMENT_DOCUMENT.md

     *   **FR2.3.1**: List GCP projects.
 Users shall be able to list all projects or filter them by environment (e.g., dev, stg, prod) if such tagging/naming conventions are used or if "all" is specified as the environment.
 The status of each project (e.g., [ACTIVE], [DELETE_REQUESTED]) must be shown in the listing.
     *   **FR2.3.2**: Create new GCP projects, allowing specification of project ID, name, and organization ID.
     *   **FR2.3.3**: Delete GCP projects.
 If a project is not active or already scheduled for deletion, the user must receive a clear explanation.
+    *   **FR2.3.4**: VPC Management:
+        *   **FR2.3.4.1**: Create new VPC networks in GCP projects, allowing specification of network name, subnet mode (auto or custom), and routing mode (global or regional).
+        *   **FR2.3.4.2**: Create custom subnets within VPCs, specifying region, CIDR range, and private Google access settings.
+        *   **FR2.3.4.3**: List existing VPC networks and their subnets in a specified project.
+        *   **FR2.3.4.4**: Display detailed information about a specific VPC network, including its subnets, firewall rules, and peering connections.

 ### 4.3.
 Configuration